Links to other part of tutorial available at bottom of page.

 The gusset(s) are created by decreasing the stitch count back the original number.

 These general "rules" for flaps, turns and gussets, are just that--general rules.
 There are many socks that don't follow the rules.
 The rules are good to know--they work with most sock patterns.
-Knowing these rules will allow you to make a bigger sock (and a bigger heel) or a smaller sock and a smaller heel--if you needed--since the rules do work.
+Knowing these rules will allow you to make a bigger socks (with a bigger heels) or a smaller sock and a smaller heel--if you needed--since the rules do work.

 Most commonly the gussets are symmetrically placed at either side of the heel.
 But they can be place on instep, or on the sole of the foot --a common solution for stranded color work socks, since this allows the stranded color work pattern to be continued un-interrupted on the upper portion of the sock.